DIY Sunglass Repairs

-To Tighten: Determine if you have phillips or standard screws.
-It's important to get proper screwdrivers and having a few quality screw drivers around the house will pay for themselves over time.
+To tighten your sunglasses, determine if you have phillips or standard screws.
+It's important to get proper screwdrivers and having a few quality screwdrivers around the house will pay for themselves over time.
 I would spend the $10-$15 over buying the cheap ones.
 They don't work well and frequently strip screws.

 Generally a firm grip of the sunglasses and a slight turn, about 5 degrees, is all it takes.
 After each turn do the shake test again until the arms don't move but they close smoothly.